-If you're claiming specified activity net losses and need help with this question, please contact our Non-resident Centre-see page 3.
+If you're claiming specified activity net losses and need help with this question, please contact us, see page 3.

 Other net losses

 Other net losses are all those incurred from the 1991 income year onwards and those not limited before 1991.